gohugoio/hugo/content/functions/apply.md

 {{ end }}
 ```

-Now in the complete version, you can sort the tags, convert the tags to links with `layouts/partials/post-tag-link.html`, [chomp][] off stray newlines, and join the tags together in a delimited list for presentation.
-Here is a DRYer version of the preceding example:
+Now in the completed version, you can sort the tags, convert the tags to links with `layouts/partials/post-tag-link.html`, [chomp][] off stray newlines, and join the tags together in a delimited list for presentation.
+Here is an even DRYer version of the preceding example:

 {{% code file="layouts/partials/post-tag-list.html" download="post-tag-list.html" %}}
 ```html